Digital Security Explained

 Password spraying

-Attackers attempt a small number of common passwords across many accounts.
+Attackers try a small number of common passwords (for example, Spring2024!) across many accounts.
+By spreading attempts across accounts, they avoid triggering lockout thresholds on any single user.

 How to reduce brute force risk